 Dakota Decker and Michael Burtov came up with a cutting-edge idea that could turn any bicycle into an electric bike.
 They can do this through switching the original front wheel with a GeoOrbital wheel, which has a battery that can last 12 miles on one charge.
-Their company featured on Shark Tank but didn’t get a deal.
-As of 2023, GeoOrbital is valued at $1 million.
+The company featured on Shark Tank but didn’t get a deal.
+As of 2024, GeoOrbital is valued at $1 million.

 Dakota Decker and Michael Burtov

-Before meeting, Dakota Decker and Michael Burtov led very separate lives.
+Before meeting, Dakota and Michael pursued different paths.
 Decker is from Culver City, California, and he was a physics student at Sonoma State University.
-His partner is a Miami, Florida native who studied psychology at Brandeis University.
+His partner is a Miami, Florida native who studied Psychology at Brandeis University.

-Burtov also has a master’s degree in international economics.
-While working on his own master’s course for mechanical engineering, Dakota interned at the United States Air Force.
+Burtov also has a master’s degree in International Economics.
+While working on his master’s degree for Mechanical Engineering, Dakota interned at the United States Air Force.

-Michael was a program analyst before he turned into an entrepreneur, founding companies like Only Group, Hypercritical, and Cangrade.
-Meanwhile, Dakota was employed as a development engineer at SpaceX.
+Michael was a Program Analyst before becoming an entrepreneur, founding companies like Only Group, Hypercritical, and Cangrade.
+Meanwhile, Dakota worked as a Development Engineer at SpaceX.

 Establishing GeoOrbital